skappie0/BankTest/ReadMe.md

 This method allows you to create a withdrawal transaction.

 #### Parameters:
-- **eMail**: The email of the account holder making the withdrawal.
+- **eMail**: The email of the account holder making the withdrawal from.
 - **withdrawAccount**: The account number from which the withdrawal will be made.
 - **amount**: The amount to withdraw.
 - **text**: A description or note related to the withdrawal.